Beethoven3579/My-Rock-Paper-Scissors-App/README.md

 ## Project Summary

-This was a less difficult project for me at this stage.
-However, I still learned plenty form this project.
+This was a less difficult challenge for me at this stage.
+However, I still learned plenty from this project.
 The major takeaways were: 1) knowing the proper point in the code to call a function.
 2) Creating a random variable.
 3) Changing what is sent to the DOM depending on the random variable.